Solving The 6 Major Challenges Of Managing Remote Teams

 Even companies that have all their workers living within a city (or country) now give the option for people to work from home.
 Yahoo is one such company.
 But, if you have been following the news, you may be aware that in 2013, the CEO tried to end remote work for all employees.
 Apparently, she wasn’t completely successful.
 And, frankly, it’ll have been quite a surprise if she was.

 Many other companies are heavily dependent on remote workers, and the stats favor this choice.

 A blog post in the Harvard Business Review website shows that remote workers are actually more productive that in-office workers.
 These stats make sense when you consider it takes a motivated self-starter to be able to work remotely in the first place.

 However, while there are clear advantages to telecommuting, it has also introduced a new set of challenges, many of which revolve around the very fabric of telecommuting: “the workers are not together in the same building.”

-This blog post highlights these challenges, why they exist, and how to deal with them.
+This blog post highlights the challenges of managing remote teams, why they exist, and how to deal with them.

 The Challenges, The Solutions